ncatlab/nlab-content/pages/11475.md

-This notion is a variant of a notion of a compact space (every cover has a finite subcover).
+This notion is a variant of a notion of a compact space (every cover has a finite subcover) and more specifically a special case of [[compact element]] for orders.
+However this entry is written in parallel and with a view toward another generalization -- compact elements in [[quantale]]s.

 Let $L$ be a [[complete lattice]].
 An element $c\in L$ is __compact__ iff any of the following equivalent conditions hold: